NashvillePost.com

 NashvillePost.com is an online news service covering business, politics and sports in the Nashville metropolitan area.
 It is locally owned and available by subscription.

 NashvillePost.com competes with other daily news media in the Middle Tennessee area by pledging to offer a truly local approach to business, political and sports coverage, and does not offer the level of non-local coverage found in Gannett-owned daily newspaper The Tennessean, the weekly Nashville Business Journal (owned by the American City Business Journals chain) and other media outlets operated by out-of-town corporations.
 Its journalists report on Nashville-area business, politics and sports.

+Bill Carey and David A. Fox conceived NashvillePost.com in 1999 and began publishing early in 2000; both were former business reporters for The Tennessean.